Simon is a content writer and has a great deal of knowledge about video games.

-In previous Civilization titles, while exploring you would come across "villages." these villages often gave you money, technology or units. has expanded the idea and has separated villages into two distinct entities.
-The first is ruins that tend to give you technological advances, maps or money.
+In previous Civilization titles, while exploring you would come across "villages." these villages often gave you money, technology, or units.
+Civilization 5 has expanded the idea and has separated villages into two distinct entities.
+The first is ruins that tend to give you technological advances, maps, or money.
 The second and more interesting split is the City-State.
-Civilization 5

 What Are City-States?